davekerr95/davekerr95/README.md

 ### Welcome to my Github! 👋

+Hey there!
+My name is Dave.
-I'm a Site Reliability Engineer @ Workday on the Public Cloud Engineering team interested in CloudNative, Open Source and Security!
+I'm a Site Reliability Engineer 🔍 @ Workday on the Public Cloud Engineering team interested in CloudNative, Open Source and Security!

 #### Currently I'm focussed on topics in the following areas:
 - Kubernetes